-The Noise Control Feasibility Report was prepared by HGC Engineering to assess the potential impact of road traffic on Mayfield Road, Torbram Road and any potential noise sources as a result of the proposed development.
-Noise staff have evaluated the study and have no further concerns with respect to the Noise Control Feasibility Report.
+The Noise Control Feasibility Report was prepared by HGC Engineering to assess the potential impact of road traffic noise on The Gore Road and any potential noise sources as a result of the proposed development.
+Noise staff have evaluated the study and have no further concerns with respect to the Acoustical Report.